fadelmuharam/picoCTF22/Power Cookie/README.md

   document.cookie = "isAdmin=0";
 }
 ```
 * This javascript file contains a function to set isAdmin cookie to 0.
-Zero means false here.
+Zero means false here
 * So, if we change the cookie's value to 1 and refresh the page, it will treats us like the admin and giving us the flag.